rabbitmq/rabbitmq-website/site/upgrade.md

 target one in order to find out about changes which could impact your workload and resource usage.

+### <a id="stats-db-in-3.6.7" class="anchor" /> [Management stats DB in RabbitMQ 3.6.7](#stats-db-in-3.6.7)

-In RabbitMQ versions before 3.6.7 all management stats in a cluster were collected on a single node (the stats DB node).
+In RabbitMQ versions before `3.6.7` all management stats in a cluster were collected on a single node (the stats DB node).
 This put a lot of additional load on this node.
-Starting with RabbitMQ 3.6.7 each cluster node stores its own stats.
+Starting with RabbitMQ `3.6.7` each cluster node stores its own stats.
 It means that metrics (e.g. rates) for each node are stored and calculated locally.
 Therefore all nodes will consume a bit more memory and CPU resources to handle that.
 The benefit is that there is no single overloaded stats node.

 When an HTTP API request comes in, the stats are aggregated on the node which handles the request.
 If HTTP API requests are not distributed between cluster nodes, it can put some additional load on that node's CPU and memory resources.
 In practice stats database-related overload is a thing of the past.

 Individual node resource usage change is workload-specific.
 The best way to measure it is by reproducing a comparable workload in a temporary QA environment before upgrading production systems.

+### <a id="memory-reporting-in-3.6.11" class="anchor" /> [Memory reporting accuracy in RabbitMQ 3.6.11](#memory-reporting-in-3.6.11)

+In RabbitMQ versions before `3.6.11` memory used by RabbitMQ was calculated using Erlang memory reporting.
+The actual memory used by the system process might be different and greater most of the time.
+Since RabbitMQ version `3.6.11` there are configurable memory calculation strategies and memory will be calculated using system tools by default on Unix systems.
+After upgrading from version prior to `3.6.11` to version `3.6.11` and later, the memory usage reported by the management plugin could increase.
+Effectively the memory footprint didn't change and report should be more accurate.
+As a consequence you can see more frequent memory alarms and publishers will be blocked more often.
+This also means that RabbitMQ will less likely exhaust available memory and you should not experience crashes related to out-of-memory conditions.

 ## <a id="rabbitmq-cluster-configuration" class="anchor" /> [RabbitMQ Cluster Configuration](#rabbitmq-cluster-configuration)